Pedromaia26/LAPR2-ISEP/docs/SprintD/US2_UpdateClient/US2_UpdateClient.md

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As a client, I want to update my personal data.

 ### 1.2.
 Customer Specifications and Clarifications